-As required by Item 402(u) of Regulation S-K, we are providing disclosure regarding the ratio of the annual total compensation of Mr. Steinert, our CEO, to the annual total compensation of our median employee.
-We consider the pay ratio specified below to be a reasonable estimate, calculated in a manner intended to be consistent with Item 402(u) of Regulation S-K.
+As required by Item 402(u) of Regulation S-K, we are providing disclosure regarding the ratio of the annual total compensation of Mr. Steinert, our current Executive Chairman but who served as our Chief Executive Officer for the year ended December 31, 2020, to the median of the annual total compensation of all our employees.
+We consider the pay ratio set forth below to be a reasonable estimate, calculated in a manner intended to be consistent with Item 402(u) of Regulation S-K.

-We identified the median employee using a consistently applied compensation measure, total target annual cash compensation, which consists of (i) annualized base salary and (ii) short-term incentive target cash compensation (i.e., annual cash incentive award target or annual sales commission target, as applicable) for all of our 921 active employees as of December 31, 2019, excluding our CEO.
+We identified our median employee for 2020 using a consistently applied compensation measure, total target annual cash compensation, which consists of (i) annualized base salary and (ii) short-term incentive target cash compensation (i.e., annual cash incentive award target or annual sales commission target, as applicable) for all of our active employees (827 full-time and three part-time) as of December 31, 2020, excluding Mr. Steinert.
 Compensation data for our employees outside the United States was converted to U.S. dollars using the currency exchange rates used for organizational planning purposes, which consider factors including historic and forecasted rates.
-We did not make any cost of living adjustments.
-We identified employees within \$100 of the median total target annual cash compensation amount for 2019 and selected the employee from that group whose department within CarGurus was largest.
-We annualized the compensation of all newly-hired and part-time employees in 2019.
-Other than our CEO, we included all of our employees and those of our consolidated subsidiaries as of December 31, 2019, whether employed on a full-time or part-time basis.
-We selected December 31, 2019 as the date as of which we would identify the "median employee" because it enabled us to make such identification in a reasonably efficient and economical manner.
+We did not make any cost-of-living adjustments.
+We identified employees within \$100 of the median total target annual cash compensation amount for 2020 and selected the employee from that group whose department within CarGurus was largest.
+We annualized the compensation of all newly-hired and part-time employees in 2020.
+Other than Mr. Steinert, we included all of our employees and those of our consolidated subsidiaries as of December 31, 2020, whether employed on a full-time or part-time basis.
+We selected December 31, 2020 as the date as of which we would identify the "median employee" because it enabled us to make such identification in a reasonably efficient and economical manner.

-For 2019, the annual total compensation of our CEO was \$2,680,111, as set forth in the "Summary Compensation Table" above, approximately 98% of such amount was equity-based in the form of an RSU award subject to time-based vesting.
-The total target annual cash compensation of the employee identified at the median of all of our employees (other than our CEO) was \$111,986.
-The resulting ratio of our CEO's annual total compensation to the median employee's total target annual cash compensation is approximately 24:1.

-After identifying the median employee, we calculated that employee's actual 2019 compensation utilizing the same methodology reflected in the "Summary Compensation Table" above.
-Based on such calculation, the median employee's total actual annual compensation was \$175,692, which amount is inclusive of the individual's annual base salary, actual short-term incentive cash payment and the grant date fair value of RSUs awarded to the individual during the fiscal year.
-The resulting ratio of our CEO's annual total compensation to the median employee's total actual annual compensation is approximately 15:1.
+For 2020, the annual total compensation of Mr. Steinert was \$2,301,672, as set forth in the "Summary Compensation Table" above, nearly 100% of such amount was equity-based in the form of a RSU award subject to time-based vesting.
+After identifying our median employee, we calculated that employee's actual 2020 compensation utilizing the same methodology used to calculate the compensation of Mr. Steinert as reflected in the "Summary Compensation Table" above.
+Based on such calculation, our median employee's annual total compensation was \$124,357, which amount is inclusive of the individual's annual base salary, actual short-term incentive cash payment and the Company's Section 401(k) matching contribution.
+This individual did not receive any equity-based compensation for 2020.
+The resulting ratio of our CEO's annual total compensation to the median of the annual total compensation of all our employees is approximately 18.5:1.